 7. Denmark

-Regularly ranked one of the most liveable and happy nations on earth, Denmark’s allure draws visitors from all over the world.
+Regularly ranked one of the most liveable and happy nations on earth, Denmark’s allure draws visitors from across the globe.

-There are also lovely cafes on the canals that are perfect to people-watch in, fantastic museums, and gorgeous gardens to stroll through – not to mention the beauty of the historic Nyhavn district, with its iconic wooden ships.
+There are also fantastic museums, gorgeous gardens to stroll through, and lovely canalside cafes perfect for people-watching – not to mention the beauty of the historic Nyhavn district, with its iconic wooden ships.

 8. Japan

-What’s more, while Japan isn’t cheap and English isn’t always widely spoken, the locals’ kindness and eagerness to help mean that the language barrier isn’t usually stressful.
+What’s more, while Japan isn’t cheap and English isn’t always widely spoken, the locals’ kindness and eagerness to help mean that the language barrier shouldn’t be too stressful.

 Tokyo is a must-visit for those on a singles holiday.
 Whether you’d like to feast upon steaming bowls of ramen, enjoy strolling through beautiful gardens, or ride to the top of one of the tallest towers in the world, you can spend weeks in this city and barely scratch the surface.

-Outside the two main cities of Tokyo and Kyoto, Japan remains largely undiscovered by tourists – and if you’d really like to get away from it all, Hokkaidō is one of the best places in the country to hike, ski, and birdwatch in pristine scenery.
+Outside the two main cities of Tokyo and Kyoto, Japan remains largely undiscovered by tourists.
+If you’d really like to get away from it all, Hokkaidō is one of the best places in the country to hike, ski, and birdwatch in pristine scenery.

 Final thoughts…

 While much of the world can be explored independently, if you’re a first-time solo traveller, some destinations may be better suited than others.
-From countries with such low crime rates that you’ll always feel safe and secure, to destinations where you’re sure to meet other people and countries with no language barrier, these are our top picks for those looking to set off by themselves.
+From countries with low crime rates that’ll help you feel safe and secure to destinations where meeting others is easy, these are our top picks for those looking to set off by themselves.

 Looking to book your next getaway?

 Have you travelled by yourself before?
-Or do you have your own recommendations for the best countries for solo travellers to visit?
+Or do you have your own recommendations for the best destinations for solo travellers?
 We’d love to hear about your travel experiences in the comments below.